 In these circumstances where admission to one of our wards is appropriate, you will be cared for in a bay with other women awaiting their result, or COVID-19 result unknown.
 We will provide you with a surgical mask to wear whilst your result is unknown and ask that you do not move around the ward to comply with social distancing requirements.
 We will advise you which toilet and bathroom to use and may ask that you keep your curtains drawn around you.
 Once the result is known, we will transfer you into a different room.

 Pre-admission testing for pregnant women frequently asked questions

 Why am I being offered screening for COVID-19?

 Our priority is to keep you and your baby safe.
 That is why we are now testing all pregnant women who need to be admitted overnight to our hospital, even if you do not have any symptoms of COVID-19.
 It is currently expected that a low number of women will have a positive result without having any symptoms of COVID-19 (about 1–2%).

 How is the swab taken?

 The test for COVID-19 is a swab taken from your throat and nose (both nostrils).
-The swab looks like a large cotton bud.
+The swab looks like a long cotton bud.

 Why is it important for me to have the screening test?

-If you are attending for a planned admission to hospital, it is important that you and your household members self-isolate for 14 days ahead of your admission date.
+If you are attending for a planned admission to hospital, it is important that you self-isolate once your swab has been taken.
+It is especially important that you avoid contact with anyone who is unwell ahead of your admission date.
 This will protect you and your baby from the risk of contracting COVID-19.

 How long does it take for result to come back?